Estimated reading time: 7 minutes

-Everyone knows that college is a time for finding yourself and deciding on what you want to do in your life.
-In fact, 80% of university students wind up changing their major at least once during this time in their lives.
+Everyone knows that college is a time to find yourself and decide what you want to do in your life.
+80% of university students change their major at least once during this time in their lives.
 Reading this, you may be filled with validation- it’s a beautiful thing, after all, when young people find the field they’re meant to be in.

 You may also be filled with a little bit of sadness- even resentment.
 If you’re less than pleased with your career path, it can be difficult to look back on your undergrad years without wondering why you aren’t a part of that statistic.

-But what if we told you it isn’t too late?
-That it’s a beautiful thing when anyone finds the career path they’re meant to take, no matter their age and educational status?
+But what if we told you it wasn’t too late?
+That it’s beautiful when anyone finds the career path they’re meant to take, no matter their age and educational status.

 Well, it’s the truth.

-If you’re looking into switching careers, you’ve probably heard a lot of negative myths around doing so.
+If you’re looking into switching careers, you’ve probably heard a lot of negative myths about doing so.
 Don’t fret- these myths are nothing but fantasy.

-Here, we’re going to be taking a closer look into the myths that may be holding you back and debunk them.
+Here, we’ll take a closer look into the myths that may be holding you back and debunk them.

 1. Switching Careers Means You Failed

-This is simply not true!
-When you chose your major in undergrad, you were a totally different person than you are now.
-You couldn’t possibly be expected to have the knowledge of your field that you do now, after months or even years of already working in it.
+This is not true!
+When you chose your major as an undergrad, you were a different person than you are now.
+You couldn’t possibly be expected to have the knowledge of your field that you do now after months or even years of already working in it.

 2. Everything Needs to Be Planned Out

 That’s not the case at all.
-As people evolve, grow, and change, they will develop new interests.
+People will develop new interests as they evolve, grow, and change.
 Not only will you want to explore and move to new places, but you’ll also find new passions to pursue (and discover that old passions weren’t meant to last forever.)

 You don’t- and shouldn’t- have your life planned out at age five (or eighteen… or thirty.
 That only stunts your growth and takes the fun and wonder out of life.
-Give yourself the room to evolve, in your career and otherwise.
+Give yourself room to evolve in your career and otherwise.

 Myth verdict: Planning too much will hold you back- don’t do it!